Hazelnut Swirl Bread

 - 2 cups finely chopped hazelnuts

 - For filling, in a small bowl, beat butter, brown sugar and egg yolks until creamy.
 Add milk and vanilla; mix well.
 Stir in hazelnuts.
 Spread over dough to within 1/2 in. of edges.
 Roll up jelly-roll style, starting with a short side; pinch seams to seal.
-Place seam side down in two greased 9-in. x 5-in. loaf pans.
+Place seam side down in two greased 9x5-in. loaf pans.
 Cover and let rise in a warm place until doubled, about 30 minutes.
 Bake at 375° for 15 minutes.
 Cover with foil.
 Bake 20-25 minutes longer or until golden brown.
 Remove from pans to wire racks to cool.
-Yield: 2 loaves.